Complete complex hypersurfaces in the ball come in foliations

 \item[\rm (ii)] Every proper path $[0,1)\to X$ on which $|f|$ is bounded above and bounded away from zero has infinite length (with respect to the metric $\ggot$).
 In particular, the level set $f^{-1}(c)\subset X$ is complete for every $c\in f(X)\setminus\{0\}$.

 \item[\rm (iii)] $f^{-1}(0)\setminus V$ is either the empty set or a complete closed complex hypersurface (possibly with singularities) in $X$.

-\item[\rm (iv)] $f$ has no critical points on $V$. \end{itemize} \end{theorem} I wish to thank a colleague who pointed out to me that Theorem \ref{th:pseudo-f=0} holds true for any Stein manifold equipped with a Riemannian metric, instead of just for any pseudoconvex domain in $\C^n$, thereby giving rise to enlargement of the scope of the result.
+\item[\rm (iv)] $f$ has no critical points on $V$. \end{itemize} \end{theorem} The metric $\ggot$ in the theorem need not be complete; the conclusion is trivial in that case.
 Note that {\rm (i)} and {\rm (iv)} imply that $V$ is a union of components of $f^{-1}(0)$.
 Note also that, by these conditions and the Docquier and Grauert tubular neighborhood theorem \cite{DocquierGrauert1960MA}, the assumption that $N_{V/X}$ be trivial is necessary in the theorem.
+I wish to thank a colleague who pointed out to me that Theorem \ref{th:pseudo-f=0} holds true for any Stein manifold equipped with a Riemannian metric, instead of just for pseudoconvex domains, thereby giving rise to enlargement of the scope of the result.

 The components of the level sets $f^{-1}(c)$ $(c\in \c)$ of the function $f$ in the theorem form a (possibly singular) holomorphic foliation of $X$ by connected closed complex hypersurfaces all which, except perhaps those contained in $V\subset f^{-1}(0)$, are complete (with respect to the metric induced by $\ggot$).
 If $V$ is complete, then all the leaves in the foliation are complete.